fgraba3/Earth-Sys-Modeling-Final-Project/README.md

 There are a variety of different physical processes that are considered by this model; including shortwave and longwave radiation, flux of latent and sensible heat, as well as evaporation determined by the mass transfer technique of Harbeck [1962].
 $$∂T/∂z=(1/A(z))$$
 Equation 1: The governing equation of the model incorporates all parameters that go into calculating evaporation, including:
-**still working on formatting equations correctly because they are not copy pasting**
+**still working on formatting equations correctly because they are not copy pasting correctly**